Cocaine Anonymous - What it is & How it Works

 What to expect at your first meeting of Cocaine Anonymous

 At your first meeting, you will be encouraged to sit back and listen and keep an open mind.
 You can swap numbers with members of the same gender after the meeting has finished.
-Same gender support is encouraged to help keep newcomers safe both inside and outside of meetings.
+Same-gender support is encouraged to help keep newcomers safe both inside and outside of meetings.

-CA meetings follow a set format that consists of its own literature readings and a personal story of recovery from one of its members.
+CA meetings follow a set format that consists of their own literature readings and a personal story of recovery from one of its members.
 Some meetings offer meditation or big book readings.
 You can find out the format of your local CA meetings by asking other members or checking on their website.

-At a meeting of Cocaine Anonymous you are likely to hear the mention of a sponsor.
+At a meeting of Cocaine Anonymous, you are likely to hear the mention of a sponsor.
 A sponsor is another member who has been through the programme of recovery and who applies it to their daily life.
 As such, they are able to show others how they attained their recovery from addiction through the process of the steps, and act as a recovery mentor.

 How Cocaine Anonymous works